cod10129/cons-rs/README.md

 to what it has actually been the entire time, a singly-linked list.

-The main reason I didn't publish this as a new crate is because all the names are taken, and the *use cases* are the same.
+The main reason I didn't publish this as a new crate is because all the names are taken, and the *use cases* are mostly the same.